-Figure S1.
-Within- and between-annotators randomness of onset annotations including automated methods (de Jong & Wempe, 2009; Mertens, 2022).
-10-second excerpts were used.
-Reference is the result of the annotation by the person who originally made the recording.
+S2.
+Features

-S2 Features
+The five features introduced in the main section are extracted as follows:

-The five features introduced in the main section are extracted as follows. f0 is estimated in a semi-automated way like the annotation in the Erkomaishvili dataset (Rosenzweig et al., 2020) which used an interactive f0 extraction tool (Müller et al., 2017).
-We created a graphical user interface application and the extraction process is: 1) to create the time-frequency representation of the audio signal using the fractional superlet transform (Bârzan et al., 2021; Moca et al., 2021), 2) a user specifies the set of points (beginning, end, upper and lower bound of frequency, and optional intermediate point(s) to be included in the contour) on the time-frequency plane to constraint the search region of f0, 3) estimate an f0 contour using the Viterbi algorithm (Djurović & Stanković, 2004).
+S2.1.
+Pitch height (f0): f0 is estimated in a semi-automated way like the annotation in the Erkomaishvili dataset (Rosenzweig et al., 2020), which used an interactive f0 extraction tool (Müller et al., 2017).
+We created a graphical user interface application with the following extraction process: 1) create the time-frequency representation of the audio signal using the fractional superlet transform (Bârzan et al., 2021; Moca et al., 2021); 2) a user specifies the set of points (beginning, end, upper and lower bound of frequency, and optional intermediate point(s) to be included in the contour) on the time-frequency plane to constraint the search region of f0; 3) estimate an f0 contour using the Viterbi algorithm (Djurović & Stanković, 2004).
 It is also possible to manually draw/delete/modify the contour if the f0 is deemed not reliably estimated automatically due to severe interference by noise.
 The frequency resolution is 10 cents with 440 Hz = 0 (octave is 1200 cents), and the time resolution is 5 ms.

-Inter-onset interval rate is measured by first taking a difference between adjacent onset annotation times or onset and break annotation times and then taking that reciprocal.
-Our proxy for temporal rate is the inter-onset interval of consecutive P-centers (perceptual centers; Danielsen et al., 2019; Howell, 1988; Morton et al., 1976; Pompino-Marschall, 1989; Scott, 1998; Vos & Rasch, 1981), which is approximately similar to but not identical to the rate of linguistic and musical acoustic unit (e.g. syllable, note).
+S2.2.
+Temporal rate (Inter-onset interval [IOI] rate): Inter-onset interval rate is measured by first taking the difference between adjacent onset annotation times or onset and break annotation times and then taking that reciprocal.
+Our proxy for temporal rate is the inter-onset interval of consecutive P-centers (perceptual centers; Danielsen et al., 2019; Howell, 1988; Morton et al., 1976; Pompino-Marschall, 1989; Scott, 1998; Vos & Rasch, 1981), which is approximately similar to but not identical to the rate of linguistic and musical acoustic units (e.g. syllables, notes).
 Onset is a perceptual center determined by the person who made the recording.

-The rate of change of f0 is the negative absolute value of the numerical differentiation of the f0 contour.
-The negative sign is used to make song can have a higher value.
-We use a wavelet method with a first-order derivative of Gaussian (Shao & Ma, 2003) to derive this.
-The f0 contour is noisy therefore a method which is robust to noise is chosen.
+S2.3.
+Pitch stability (-|Δf0|): The rate of change of f0 is the negative absolute value of the numerical differentiation at each sampling point of the f0 contour.
+The negative sign is used so that higher values indicate greater pitch stability.
+We use Shao & Ma’s (2003) wavelet method with a first-order derivative of Gaussian to derive this because it is robust to noisy f0 contours such as the ones in our pilot dat.
 We use 20 ms as the standard deviation parameter of the first-order derivative of Gaussian to smooth the noise, which corresponds to the scaling factor of the wavelet function.

-Pitch interval is usually expressed as the ratio of pitch of two notes.
+S2.4.
+Pitch interval size: Pitch interval is usually expressed as the ratio of pitch of two notes.
 We generalize this concept as follows.
 Firstly, segment an f0 contour with the onset and break times.
 Secondly, take the outer product of the antecedent segmented f0 contour and the reciprocal of the consequent f0 contour.
-Here, rather than estimating a single representative pitch from each segment, we take exhaustive combinations of pitch ratio between adjacent segments and evaluate the interval as a distribution.
+Here, rather than estimating a single representative pitch from each segment, we take exhaustive combinations of the ratio of f0 values between adjacent segments and evaluate the interval as a distribution.
 This approach allows us to quantify intervals on both musical and linguistic acoustic signals.
 We calculate this outer product from each pair of adjacent segmented f0 contours and aggregate all results as the pitch interval of the recording.
-However, one drawback of this method is the number of data points tends to become large due to taking outer products though it can be mitigated by lengthening the sampling interval of f0.
-The following figure shows a schematic overview of our approach.
+However, one drawback of this method is the number of data points tends to become large due to taking outer products, though it can be mitigated by lengthening the sampling interval of f0.
+Figure S2 shows a schematic overview of our approach.